Fixing up protocol mismatches on-the-fly

 Cool huh?

-, which is unary, but not so well
+Now, this works great for Present, which is unary, but not so well

-for the client’s subscription to Says
+for the client’s subscription to Says, which is binary: <Says who

-.
+what>.
 So our interoperability is limited here: the client only

 sees presence information from its peers, and the actual utterances